LU-Hongbo/LU-Hongbo/README.md

 Hello friend, it's LU Hongbo

-A full stack devloper in Ottawa, Canada, and used to work at ThoughtWorks
+A full stack developer in Ottawa, Canada, and used to work at ThoughtWorks

 ## Please feel free to establish connection with me